EmilSantos/TheStockFolio/README.md

 # TheStockFolio
-A simple web app for keeping track of my stocks, with the use of the Python/Django framework.
+A simple web app for keeping track of my stocks, with the use of the Django framework.